Michael-Geel/Demo-Repo/README.md

 -Generally the message should have something to do with the what and why behind the commit you're making.

 With git commits, you can have 2 -m's in the commit line, the first -m is the commit "title", the second -m is the description.
+Note git commit only saves the changes locally, the updates aren't live yet.
+For the we need git push.

+Going to commit here on this code, then will re-commit when time to push.